wiaio/slate/source/index.md

 );

 ```

+> The above command returns status 200 OK when a ping has been received.

 This endpoint allows a device to let the service know it is online.
 It is not required to use this method when using a stream enabled client.
 Requires a Device token.